Writing Tests

 - index.js

-This will contain all the tests for the Task
+This will contain all the tests for the Task component

-Add your first test code below to Task.test.js
+Add your first test code below to Task.test.js:

 // Mock any components or contexts used by Taskjest.mock("~/lib/TaskContext", () => ({ useTasks: () => ({ updateTask: jest.fn(), deleteTask: jest.fn(), }),}));

-describe("Task", () => {16 collapsed lines
+describe("Task", () => { test("renders a task", () => {14 collapsed lines

-test("renders a task", () => { const task = { id: 1, title: "Test Task", category: "Test Category", isChecked: false, };
+const task = { id: 1, title: "Test Task", category: "Test Category", isChecked: false, };

 render(<Task task={task} />);